HiDiHlabs/ssam-lite/docs/source/usage.rst

 #. **Tosti_ISS_Pancreas**: an ISS dataset of the human pancreas from `Tosti et al., Gastroenterology, 2021 <https://doi.org/10.1053/j.gastro.2020.11.010>`__.
 #. **Qian_ISS_CA1**: ISS datasets of the mouse hippocampal area CA1 from `Qian et al., Nature methods, 2020 <https://www.nature.com/articles/s41592-019-0631-4>`__.

 The datasets have been modified to fit the SSAM-lite input format.
+You can also find further information on the datasets (such as number of mRNA spots etc.) on Zenodo or the *README* file within each directory once you downloaded it.

+We will be using the *Codeluppi_osmFISH* dataset in this user guide to demonstrate the analysis.

 Open SSAM-lite
 ==============

 SSAM-lite will be opened (and executed) in your web browser.
-For a list of browser requirements read ":ref:`supported-browsers`".
+For a list of requirements read ":ref:`requirements`".
 Connecting to SSAM-lite depends on whether you want to use the *local* or *server* version.
 However, the usage afterwards will be (almost) identical.

 SSAM-lite
 ---------

-SSAM-lite runs locally on your computer.
-It is executed by your browser and to open it you only need to navigate to the unzipped SSAM-lite directory and double-click the *SSAM-lite.html* and it will start in your default web browser.
+SSAM-lite can be opened by entering https://ssam-lite.netlify.app/ in the address bar of your favourite web browser.
+Alternatively, if you decided to download the source code from GitHub you can double-click *SSAM-lite.html* and it will open in your default web browser.

+Importantly, even if you decide to access SSAM-lite via the provided website, SSAM-lite is executed locally by your browser.
+That means that it *i*) uses the computational ressources of your device and *ii*) none of the analysed data will be transferred to any other device.

 SSAM-lite-server
 ----------------

-To connect to SSAM-lite-server, you will need to to open your favourite web browser (not IE) and type the correct IP address and port in the form {ip}:{port} (e.g. 127.0.0.1:5000) into the address bar.
+To connect to SSAM-lite-server, you will need to to open your favourite web browser and type the correct IP address and port in the form {ip}:{port} (e.g. 127.0.0.1:5000) into the address bar.
 However, the IP and port depends on your local setup.
 Talk to your responsible SSAM-lite coordinator.